Table of Contents

 Ayurveda considers all gynecological disorders are caused by vitiation of vata dosha and for treating vata dosha Dashamoola is best medicine.
-It is reduces swelling in body and balances Vata inside body.
+It is reduces swelling in the body and balances Vata inside the body.

-Dashmularishta is indicated as tonic for females for recuperation from post-delivery weakness.
+Dashmularishta is indicated as tonic for females for recuperation from post-dethe livery weakness.

-- Gives relief in post-delivery weakness and help uterus to regain normal size and shape
+- Gives relief in post-dethe livery weakness and help uterus to regain normal size and shape

 - Improves milk production in new mother

 - It is also beneficial in other female issues such as:- Menopause